Seibu 9000 series: Interior

 Seating consists of longitudinal bench seating throughout.
 Wheelchair spaces are provided in cars 2 and 9.
 Priority seats are provided at the end of each car.

 History

 The first train entered service in 1993, with eight 10-car sets built by 1999.
 The fleet was refurbished between 2004 and 2008, with new underframe equipment and VVVF inverter control.
 Refurbished sets are identified by stickers on the cab end doors.

+Tamako Line transfer

+Beginning in 2020, the 9000 series fleet was shortened to four-car formations and modified to accommodate driver-only operation for use on the Tamako Line.
+The first of these sets was set 9108, which entered service on the Tamako Line on 1 October 2020.
+As of 15 June 2021, the entire fleet has been modified for Tamako Line operation, excluding sets 9101, 9106, and 9107, which were scrapped beforehand.

 Livery variations

 "Red Lucky Train"

 From July 2014, set 9103 was repainted in a "Red Lucky Train" livery in collaboration with the private railway operator Keikyu.
 In return, Keikyu painted one of its own N1000 series sets into an all-over yellow livery similar to the Seibu livery in May 2014.
+Set 9103 was repainted in an all-over red livery after it was modified for Tamako Line operation.

 "L-train"

-From 17 January 2016, set 9108 operates in a special "L-train" livery consisting of the Saitama Seibu Lions baseball team colour of dark blue with Seibu Lions logos.
-The train is scheduled to carry this livery for a period of approximately three years.
+From 17 January 2016, set 9108 operated in a special "L-train" livery consisting of the Saitama Seibu Lions baseball team colour of dark blue with Seibu Lions logos.
+The set's Seibu Lions logos were removed following its modification for use on the Tamako Line.